nazarmsx/fast-csv-parser-native/readme.md

 A high-performance CSV parser for Node.js that uses N-API and C++ to offload parsing work from JavaScript to native code.

+Written with assistance of Claude Sonnet 4 to explore how it well it works, so please use it carefully.

 ## Features

 - **High Performance**: Native C++ implementation for maximum speed